Warm Days and Cool Nights through Friday

-Grand Canyon’s Archeology Day is intended to help park visitors learn more about the people who lived in the area long ago and to gain a greater understanding of the work that archeologists do and what can be learned from their research.
-Archeology Day will feature a series of special activities at Grand Canyon Visitor Center, including the opportunity to make clay pinch pots and split-twig figurines, and to experience the thrill of the archeological find by “sifting for artifacts” then identifying what is found and hypothesizing what it was once used for.
+Archeology Day is intended to help park visitors learn more about the people who lived in and around the Grand Canyon long ago and to gain a greater understanding of the work that archeologists do and what can be learned from archeological research.
+The day will feature special activities at Grand Canyon Visitor Center, including the opportunity to make clay pinch pots and split-twig figurines, and to experience the thrill of the archeological find by "sifting for artifacts" then identifying what is found and hypothesizing what it was once used for.

-All Archeology Day activities and programs are being offered free of charge on the South Rim.
-All activities are also family friendly and, with the exception of the evening program, will be offered at the Grand Canyon Visitor Center between the hours of 11:00 a.m. and 4:00 p.m. on Saturday.
+All of the park's Archeology Day activities and programs are being offered free of charge on the South Rim.
+All activities are also family friendly and, with the exception of the evening program, will be offered at the Grand Canyon Visitor Center between the hours of 11:00 a.m. and 4:00 p.m.

 For additional information on Archeology Day please visit the park's web site at http://www.nps.gov/grca/planyourvisit/arch_day.htm, or call Supervisory Park Ranger Libby Schaaf at 928-638-7641.

 At the bottom, where Unkar Creek joins the Colorado River sits Unkar Delta where prehistoric Pueblo people occupied numerous sites here for about 350 years (A.D.
 850 to A.D.
 1200)